Hickory Grove School

 Junction of County Rd E41 & J Ave between Boone and Ogden

 By Appointment Only.
-Call Doug Nebbe, President of Battin Heritage Association at 275-2427 and leave a message if you’d like to schedule a visit.
+Call Doug Nebbe, President of Battin Heritage Association, at 515-275-2427 and leave a message if you’d like to schedule a visit.

 Adults $5 | Youth $2 | Children 6 & under Free

-After more than five years of restoration at its new site on the grounds of the Battin Chapel, juncture of old Highway 30 (E 41) and J Avenue between Ogden and Boone, the school is once again open
+After more than five years of restoration at its new site on the grounds of the Battin Chapel, at the junction of old Highway 30 (County Road E41) and J Avenue between Ogden and Boone, the school is open for tours only by appointment.

 The museum was formerly located at Don Williams Recreation Area, but was moved in late 2006 to the site of the Battin Chapel, which contains a well-preserved railroad depot in addition to the chapel and school.
 The Boone County Historical Society and the Battin Heritage Association jointly sponsored the museum.

 It is unique to have a church, depot, and school on the same property, with each being over 120 years old, all built in Boone County.
 Battin Chapel, Hickory Grove School, and the Berkley Depot are all located just east of Ogden on old Highway 30.
 We would be happy to show you any or all of the buildings at Battin Heritage Park by appointment.

 Hickory Grove School Gallery

 Click on the images for a closer look and more information.